awesome-llama/TextImage/README.md

 An arbitrary number of "data streams" can be specified.
 Each data stream has corresponding properties to specify their type and usage.
 This enables easy expansion to support new methods beyond the 8-bit RGB and 8-bit generic lossless data streams currently implemented.

-The image format begins with magic number `img` (WIP, not finalised).
+The image format begins with magic number `txtimg`.
 This follows with a comma and then these key-value pairs separated by commas.
-Semicolons go in between the key name and value.
+Semicolons go between the key name and value.
 Identical implementation to [my save code format](https://awesome-llama.github.io/articles/my-save-code-format).

 - version number `v` (currently `0`)
 - image width `x` in pixels